 Want to hear more?
-Sign up for our webinar and learn how to to build cybersecurity into the DNA of cloud native applications.
+Listen to our webinar recording on how to build cybersecurity into the DNA of cloud native applications.

 Monica has extensive experience for over a decade within information and cybersecurity, particularly in the financial sector.
 She sits on the board of Cloud Security Alliance Norway.